The Leading Man: Reception

 On Rotten Tomatoes the film holds a 69% approval rating, based on 16 reviews with an average rating of 6.2/10.
 While enjoying performances by most of the cast, critics have given the film mixed reviews.
 Film4 argued about whether it is considered to be a comedy, drama or both, with neither making a large impression.
 The New York Times reviewed the film as "watchable without being gripping".
 Roger Ebert rated it 3 out of 4, "But the climax does not, I'm afraid, do justice to the setup."

+The film only grossed £24,860 ($40,000) in the United Kingdom.
+It also performed poorly in the United States with a gross of only $18,012.